nofitnessforpurpose/TopSlotPower01/README.md

  Conditions
  - No main 9 Volt battery fitted
- - Standby refers to unit powered off in sleep mode
+ - Standby refers to unit powered off in sleep mode, effectively both device and power supply in standby
- - Nominal refers to a program running an updating counter on the display at the maximum iteration rate
+ - Nominal refers to no program running, device with menu on screen
- - Full load is measured against a passive load frame
+ - Full load is measured against a passive load frame, simulating heavy utilisation such as I/O or standard EPROM types etc.
  - Measurements taken after 1 hr unless otherwise noted
  - Measurement system characteristics - Input resistance 10 MOhm, 0.1 mV resolution